-Tuesday night, 6:30 pm Video Night
+Tuesday night, 6:30 pm Video Night Screening of a movie on book history will be accompanied by ice cream and popcorn.

-In addition to our usual movie offerings on topics related to book history, popcorn and ice cream will be served.

-Wednesday night, 5:30 pm RBS Forum RBS Forum is a lecture or roundtable discussion of some kind.
+Wednesday night, 5:30 pm RBS Forum RBS Forum is a lecture or roundtable discussion.

 Thursday night, 5 pm Booksellers' Night